"Sleep is important for people of all ages to stay in good health. Read more to learn how much sleep your body needs.

-In the adult placebo-controlled clinical trials which compared doses of 200, 300, and 400 mg/day of PROVIGIL (modafinil) and placebo, the only adverse events that were clearly dose related were headache and anxiety.
+In the placebo-controlled clinical trials which compared doses of 200, 300, and 400 mg/day of PROVIGIL and placebo, the following adverse reactions were dose related: headache and anxiety.

-Clinical chemistry, hematology, and urinalysis parameters were monitored in Phase 1, 2, and 3 studies.
-In these studies, mean plasma levels of gamma glutamyltransferase (GGT) and alkaline phosphatase (AP) were found to be higher following administration of PROVIGIL (modafinil) , but not placebo.
-Few subjects, however, had GGT or AP elevations outside of the normal range.
-Shifts to higher, but not clinically significantly abnormal, GGT and AP values appeared to increase with time in the population treated with PROVIGIL (modafinil) in the Phase 3 clinical trials.
-No differences were apparent in alanine aminotransferase, aspartate aminotransferase, total protein, albumin, or total bilirubin.
+Clinical chemistry, hematology, and urinalysis parameters were monitored in the studies.
+Mean plasma levels of gamma glutamyltransferase (GGT) and alkaline phosphatase (AP) were found to be higher following administration of PROVIGIL, but not placebo.
+Few patients, however, had GGT or AP elevations outside of the normal range.
+Shifts to higher, but not clinically significantly abnormal, GGT and AP values appeared to increase with time in the population treated with PROVIGIL in the placebo-controlled clinical trials.
+No differences were apparent in alanine aminotransferase (ALT), aspartate aminotransferase (AST), total protein, albumin, or total bilirubin.

-The following adverse reactions have been identified during post-approval use of PROVIGIL (modafinil) .
-Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-Decisions to include these reactions in labeling are typically based on one or more of the following factors: (1) seriousness of the reaction, (2) frequency of the reporting, or (3) strength of causal connection to PROVIGIL (modafinil) .
+The following adverse reactions have been identified during post approval use of PROVIGIL.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Drug Abuse And Dependence

-In addition to its wakefulness-promoting effect and increased locomotor activity in animals, in humans, PROVIGIL (modafinil) produces psychoactive and euphoric effects, alterations in mood, perception, thinking and feelings typical of other CNS stimulants.
+In humans, modafinil produces psychoactive and euphoric effects, alterations in mood, perception, thinking, and feelings typical of other CNS stimulants.
 In in vitro binding studies, modafinil binds to the dopamine reuptake site and causes an increase in extracellular dopamine, but no increase in dopamine release.
 Modafinil is reinforcing, as evidenced by its self-administration in monkeys previously trained to self-administer cocaine.
 In some studies, modafinil was also partially discriminated as stimulant-like.
 Physicians should follow patients closely, especially those with a history of drug and/or stimulant (e.g., methylphenidate, amphetamine, or cocaine) abuse.
 Patients should be observed for signs of misuse or abuse (e.g., incrementation of doses or drug-seeking behavior).

 The abuse potential of modafinil (200, 400, and 800 mg) was assessed relative to methylphenidate (45 and 90 mg) in an inpatient study in individuals experienced with drugs of abuse.
 Results from this clinical study demonstrated that modafinil produced psychoactive and euphoric effects and feelings consistent with other scheduled CNS stimulants (methylphenidate).